daijulong/painter/README.md

 # painter
-A tool for synthesizing pictures
+A tool for synthesizing images